michaelfranzl/janus-rtpforward-plugin/README.md

 		"request": "fir"

-To send to the browser a Receiver Estimated Maximum Bitrate packet (REMB), send the following payload (note that depending on the video codec used, Firefox can currently go only as low as 200000, whereas Chrome can go as low as 50000):
+To send to the browser a Receiver Estimated Maximum Bitrate packet (REMB), send the following payload.
+Note that depending on the video codec used, different browsers cannot go lower than 30 to 200 kbits/sec.

 		"request": "remb",
 		"bitrate": <integer in bits per second>